 With full disclosure at hand, it may end up being a trade-off between ethical considerations and financial ones.
 Choosing the fund that has the right mix for your ethical and financial needs depends on what factors are most important to you.

 Positive screening: The fund manager usually seeks out companies that it believes have a positive social or environmental impact.
-This is called positive screening – a 'dark green' approach.
+This is called positive screening.

 Negative screening: The fund manager avoids companies that have a negative social or environmental impact.
-This is known as negative screening – a 'light green' approach.
+This is known as negative screening.